MyPass Ski Rates

 Only two rules are shared in all ski areas:

-- Baby must be 0 to 8 years old
+- Babies must be 0 to 8 years old

 - Adults and babies must use MyPass Ski card.